I have a question for you… Are you worried about the future of SEO?

 - As an SEO community, we’ve sat down, looked at the data and came up with strategies that are going to help you establish long term rankings safely.
 Currently we’re ranking sites safer and smarter than ever before.

-There are about a million no name, fly-by-night SEO services out there with all kinds of screenshots of crazy rankings.
+There are lots of no name, fly-by-night SEO services out there with all kinds of screenshots of crazy rankings.
 Yes, anyone with Photoshop can make those.
 But how many of these companies stick around over the years?

 You see, we’ve been HOTHing since before 2010, and in the world of SEO, that’s a lifetime!